Vegan Sugar Cookies

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

+Get ready to mix, chill, roll, and create a tray of cookies that everyone will be excited to snack on.
 For even more pretty and delicious cookie recipes, try these jam-filled thumbprint cookies and these lovely edible flower cookies!

-• Soft, buttery perfection: Think melt-in-your-mouth softness with just enough crisp at the edges to keep you coming back for more.
+• Soft, Buttery Perfection.
+Think melt-in-your-mouth softness with just enough crisp at the edges to keep you coming back for more.
 Pair them with a mug of tea or hot cocoa for the coziest treat.

-• Kid (and adult) approved fun: Rolling, cutting, decorating—this recipe turns your kitchen into a playground for creative baking.
+• Kid (and Adult) Approved Fun.
+Rolling, cutting, decorating—this recipe turns your kitchen into a playground for creative baking.
 Plus, sneaking a little raw, eggless dough is totally part of the fun!

-Key Ingredients
+Key Ingredients and Substitutions

 Every ingredient in these vegan sugar cookies has a job to do, working together to create that soft, buttery texture and irresistible flavor.
 These aren’t just pantry staples—they’re the secret to cookies that come out perfect every single time.
 Here’s how each ingredient pulls its weight:

-• Cane sugar: More than just sweetness, cane sugar helps these cookies bake up with a soft center and lightly golden edges.
+• Cane Sugar More than just sweetness, cane sugar helps these cookies bake up with a soft center and lightly golden edges.

-How To Make
+How To Make Dairy-Free and Egg-Free Sugar Cookies

 Making these cookies is as simple as it is satisfying—like a little baking therapy with a sweet payoff.
 The dough is forgiving, the icing is fun, and the results are guaranteed to impress.
 For full recipe details, scroll to the end of this post!
 Ready to roll?

-First, line a baking sheet with parchment paper or a silicone mat.
+Line a baking sheet with parchment paper or a silicone mat.

 A hand mixer whipping together the coconut oil, cane sugar, milk, and vanilla extract in a bow.

-Step 1: Whip It Good – Use a stand mixer or hand mixer to cream the coconut oil, cane sugar, room-temperature plant-based milk, and vanilla until smooth and fluffy.
+Use a stand mixer or hand mixer to cream the coconut oil, cane sugar, room-temperature plant-based milk, and vanilla until smooth and fluffy.
 If you’re mixing by hand, you’ll get a workout, but the texture won’t be quite as dreamy—electric mixers are your best friend here for that perfect dough.

 Flour being sifted into a bowl.

-Step 2: Flour Power – Sift in the dry ingredients (flour, baking powder, baking soda) and mix until a soft dough starts to form.
+Sift in the dry ingredients (flour, baking powder, baking soda) and mix until a soft dough starts to form.
 For best results, measure the flour correctly: spoon it into your measuring cup and level it off with a knife—this prevents the dough from turning dry and crumbly.
 If you find it to be a little crumbly, start with a few more kneads.
 If necessary, add a teaspoon of plant-based milk at a time until the dough comes together beautifully.

-Step 3: Roll Call – Lightly flour your surface, then roll the dough to about ¼ inch thick.
+Lightly flour your surface, then roll the dough to about ¼ inch thick.
 Thick dough = soft cookies; thin dough = crunchy cookies.
 Choose your own adventure.

 Cookie dough cut into shapes on a baking sheet.

-Step 4: Shape Shift – Time for the fun part!
+Time for the fun part!
 Cut out shapes with your favorite cookie cutters, re-roll the scraps, and repeat.
 Stars, trees, dinosaurs—no shape is off-limits.

-Step 5: Bake it ‘Til You Make It – Pop your cookies onto a lined baking sheet and bake at 350°F for 10–12 minutes.
+Pop your cookies onto a lined baking sheet and bake at 350°F for 10–12 minutes.
 Keep an eye out for those golden bottoms—that’s the goal!

 Powdered sugar in a bowl to make vegan icing.

-Step 6: Whip Up the Icing – While the cookies are baking, mix up your icing.
+While the cookies are baking, mix up your icing.
 Whisk together powdered sugar, vanilla extract, and water until it’s silky smooth and easy to spread.
 Want to add some flair?
 Stir in a few drops of vegan food coloring for a pop of color.
 Set it aside and get ready to decorate!

-Step 7: Cool It Down – Let the cookies chill on a wire rack until completely cool.
+Let the cookies chill on a wire rack until completely cool.
 If they’re even slightly warm, the icing will melt and slide right off, leaving you with a sticky (and sad) mess.
 Patience is key here—your masterpiece deserves a solid canvas!

 Ingredients for vegan royal icing added to bowl.